Application Modernization Strategy: The Complete Guide

 Better quality with reduced technical debt

-As developers add new features to applications, businesses accrue a lot of technical debt over time.
-However, modernized apps reduce this technical debt and thereby increase the quality of software while delivering a better ROI.
+As developers add new features to applications, businesses accumulate significant technical debt over time.
+However, modernized apps reduce this technical debt, thereby improving software quality and delivering a better ROI.

 Similar to IT teams, operations teams benefit from the flexibility, agility, and scalability offered by an app modernization strategy.
 Operations teams can handle dynamically changing workloads to offer high availability and a better user experience.